-Red Sox tickets are in huge demand for home games at Fenway Park.
-But keep in mind that some of the best things to do in Boston in July are free...enjoy the greenery in Boston's many gorgeous parks, catch the Friday Flicks on the Esplanade, and even catch a few rays on a city beach.
+And as a bonus, some of the best things to do in Boston in July are free...enjoy the greenery or a picnic in Boston's many gorgeous parks, catch the July 4th Boston Pops virtual concert and fireworks online, and soak up sun on a city beach.

-Hot July days and warm nights make this one of the best months of the year in Boston.
-So keep reading to find out the top July activities.
+Hot July days and warm nights make this one of the best months of the year in Boston to head to the beach or have a picnic in a park.

 The July 4th Pops Concert and Fireworks Spectacular is Boston's biggest July event - as well as being the biggest Independence Day celebration in the country.
 If you're visiting Boston for this holiday, you'll have a memorable experience.